 Who are SUKC?

-But we're more than that too.
-We're a tight Spartan family.
-We're just as, if not more, enthusiastic when it comes to socials.
+But more than that, we're a tight Spartan family, both on and off the court.
 We're a bunch of people who have fallen in love with a sport they had never heard of before Uni.

 We're always looking to expand our legion and - contrary to our fierce reputation - are the friendliest bunch around.
 Become a Spartan today!